joh748/SOFTENG310-FinTrack/README.md

 Do note that this will generate some folders in the backend directory.
 These folders have already been added to the .gitignore, and shouldn't be pushed to the main repository.

 If the tests fail, make sure that all backend dependencies have been installed.
 If, for some reason, they aren't being installed by an `npm install`, enter `npm install --save-dev mocha chai sinon nyc` .

+# Libraries/APIs
+## Recharts
+Recharts is used for graphical representation of transaction history.
+Documentation and different API that can be used from Recharts can be found on [this page](https://recharts.org/en-US/).
+## Gemini API
+Gemini is used for getting financial advice for our users.
+Documentation can be found on [this page](https://ai.google.dev/api?lang=node).